xdy/xdy-pf2e-workbench/README.md

           the party at that action (a setting to turn this off exists). ( Thanks ApoAstolov).
 The five colors are denoting ranks, in order, grey=untrained, blue=trained, purple=expert, gold=master, red=legendary, with 'glow' meaning that you are the best in the party.
-        * 'Refocus' shows dialog with buttons to regain 1 focus point, or 2 if the character has any of the \*-focus feats, or 3 if any of the \*-wellspring feats, or 2 if is a psychic.
-With admonition to only choose that button if one has indeed spent more than 2 or 3 focus points since the last refocus (or, for a psychic, only spent on psychic abilities.
         * 'Build Npc Spellbook Journal' that builds a journal with the contents of an npc's spell list.
 Courtesy of Avery (Velara).
         * 'Whirlwind Strike' performs a Whirlwind Strike around the selected token if it has the Whirlwind Strike Feat,